jaynikam2005/MAGE-----Multi-Agent-Game-Tester/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 ### **Third-Party Acknowledgments**
-- FastAPI for the excellent web framework
+- PyQt6 for the excellent desktop UI framework
 - LangChain for AI integration capabilities
 - Playwright for browser automation
-- PyQt6 for desktop UI framework
+- Python community for the robust ecosystem

 ---